w3c/wai-website/translations.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page lists translations of current accessibility standards and other resources from the Web Accessibility Initiative (WAI).
+This page lists translations of current accessibility standards and other resources from the Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)).

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

-**If you want to get announcements of future WAI translations**, you can subscribe to the WAI Translations mailing list by sending e-mail to [public-wai-translations-request@w3.org with subject: “subscribe”](mailto:public-wai-translations-request@w3.org?subject=subscribe).
+To get announcements of future translations, you can [subscribe to the WAI Translations mailing list](mailto:public-wai-translations-request@w3.org?subject=subscribe).

-**WAI thanks translators**, and welcomes other translations.
+**WAI thanks translators.
+We welcome other translations**.
 If you might be interesting in translating resources, see [[Translating WAI Resources]](/about/translating/).

 {% include excol.html type="all" %}